CanvasMAR: Improving Masked Autoregressive Video Prediction With Canvas: Introduction

-In this paper, we introduce \textbf{CanvasMAR}, a masked autoregressive video generative model that achieves robust generation quality with fewer autoregressive steps per frame.
-CanvasMAR generates videos via a two-level autoregressive process: in the temporal dimension, it generates frames one by one sequentially; in the space dimension, it divides each frame into image tokens and generates them set by set in random order.
-To address the slow-start problem for each frame, CanvasMAR first generates a blurred prediction of the next frame—referred to as the \textit{canvas}-and replaces the \textit{uniform masks} in conventional masked generative models with these non-uniform \textit{canvas tokens} (see~\Cref{fig:canvas}, second and bottom rows).
-The canvas enables the model to capture the global structure of the target frame, allowing for more aggressive generation while preserving coherence.
-Moreover, the canvas adopts several new features that effectively mitigate error accumulation across both autoregressive dimensions and enhance the overall generation quality, including compositional classifier-free guidance~\citep{ho2022classifier, du2024compositional, brooks2023instructpix2pix} and noise augmentation~\citep{zhang2025flashvideo}.
-These novel designs significantly improve robustness against visual artifacts and preserve generation fidelity.
+In this paper, we introduce \textbf{CanvasMAR}, a masked autoregressive video prediction model that sustains \emph{high fidelity} while using \emph{few autoregressive steps} per frame.
+CanvasMAR operates through a two-level autoregressive process: temporally, it generates frames sequentially; spatially, it partitions each frame into image tokens and produces them set by set in an adaptive, motion-aware order.
+To maintain fidelity with few sampling steps, CanvasMAR first predicts a blurred next frame—the \textit{canvas} (see~\cref{fig:canvas})—with only one model pass, and replaces the uniform masks in conventional masked generators with these non-uniform \textit{canvas tokens}.
+The canvas captures the global structure of the target frame, enabling more aggressive yet coherent synthesis.
+To stabilize sampling, we further introduce an adaptive, motion-aware sampling order for next-frame generation: the model first synthesizes low-motion (near-stationary) regions, then progressively attends to highly dynamic areas, yielding an easy-to-hard curriculum that stabilizes autoregressive sampling and suppresses motion artifacts.
+We also develop compositional classifier-free guidance~\cite{ho2022classifier, du2024compositional, brooks2023instructpix2pix} that jointly strengthens the canvas and temporal conditioning, further improving fidelity.

-We evaluate CanvasMAR on video prediction tasks using both the lab-scale BAIR~\citep{unterthiner2018towards, ebert2017self} and the large-scale real-world Kinetics-600~\citep{carreira2018short} datasets.
-Remarkably, CanvasMAR demonstrates significant performance gains compared to prior autoregressive models like MAGI~\citep{zhou2025taming}, and rivals diffusion-based baselines.
-Moreover, CanvasMAR generates high-quality videos with \textit{fewer generation steps}, highlighting the effectiveness of the canvas mechanism compared to its non-canvas counterpart and underscoring the importance of capturing global structure in masked generative models.
+Experiments on standard video prediction datasets—including the lab-scale BAIR~\cite{unterthiner2018towards, ebert2017self}, the moderate-scale UCF-101~\cite{soomro2012ucf101}, and the large-scale Kinetics-600~\cite{carreira2018short} benchmarks—validate the effectiveness of our approach.
+On BAIR and Kinetics-600, CanvasMAR delivers significant gains over prior autoregressive models such as MAGI~\cite{zhou2025taming} and rivals strong diffusion-based baselines like DFoT~\cite{song2025history}, underscoring the potential of global structure-aware masked generative models.